CT 322

 I don't have a record of whether the town protested, or town and state came to an agreement on the present-day alignment; the matter appears not to have gone to arbitration.
 In 1962, SR 522 was extended along Center Street, County Road, and East Street; and the Nichols Road/Todd Road plan was discarded.

 In 1963, SR 522 was promoted to signed Route 322, a 4.3-mile connector from Route 69 to the Meriden-Waterbury Turnpike (US 6A at the time).
-In 1967, Route 322 gained another 1.7 miles, to I-84, when US 6A was decommissioned.
-When I-691 completed in late 1987, Route 322 inherited 3.8 more miles from Route 66.
+On July 26, 1967, Route 322 gained another 1.7 miles, to I-84, when US 6A was decommissioned.
+When I-691 completed in late 1987, replacing Route 66 in the area, Route 322 inherited 3.8 more miles from Route 66.

 CT 322 Sources